2u3bit/Security_research_notes/Day5_MITRE_ATT&CK_Adversary-in-the-Middle_Attack.md

 For more complex systems, adversaries likely require specialized knowledge and software, often obtained through extensive information gathering, to effectively achieve their goals.

 ### Exploitation for Credential Access?
 Adversaries may exploit software vulnerabilities to gain access to credentials.
 This involves taking advantage of programming errors in applications, services, or operating systems to execute malicious code.
-Targeting credentialing and authentication mechanisms, adversaries can obtain valuable credentials or bypass authentication processes to access systems.
+By targeting credentialing and authentication mechanisms, adversaries can obtain valuable credentials or bypass authentication processes to access systems.

 Examples include exploiting vulnerabilities like MS14-068 to forge Kerberos tickets or conducting replay attacks to impersonate users by replaying intercepted data packets.
 In cloud environments, vulnerabilities can be exploited to create or renew authentication tokens unintentionally.
 Such exploitation can also lead to privilege escalation if the obtained credentials allow higher-level access.